cschanhniem/hocthayminhtue/content-enhancement-progress.md

 - **[Current Date]**: Created a detailed enhancement plan for Khổ Đế (First Noble Truth - Suffering) focusing on expanding the three types of suffering (dukkha-dukkha, vipariṇāma-dukkha, saṅkhāra-dukkha) with additional sutta references and modern psychological perspectives.
 - **[Current Date]**: Created a detailed enhancement plan for Tập Đế (Second Noble Truth - Origin of Suffering) with emphasis on the three types of craving (kāma-taṇhā, bhava-taṇhā, vibhava-taṇhā) and their relationship to dependent origination, including modern applications related to addiction and desire.
 - **[Current Date]**: Created a detailed enhancement plan for Diệt Đế (Third Noble Truth - Cessation of Suffering) focusing on the nature of Nibbāna, its characteristics (asaṅkhata, santi, vimutti), the two types of Nibbāna (sopadisesa and anupādisesa), and modern applications related to peace and contentment.
+- **[Current Date]**: Fixed the blank page issue with the practice-methods section by restructuring the page to match the layout of other mindmap section pages.
+The page now displays properly with all practice methods organized into concept cards.

 ## Next Steps